 Pasireotide is a somatostatin analog with activity at multiple SSTs, which binds preferentially to SST5 and SST2 (20).
-In the clinical setting, pasireotide is used in either short acting or long acting depot formulations for the treatment of Cushing's disease and acromegaly (21, 22).
-In acromegaly, pasireotide LAR is indicated for patients that have failed previous therapy with SST2-specific drugs, such as, octreotide and lanreotide.
+In the clinical setting, pasireotide is used in either short-acting or long-acting depot formulations for the treatment of Cushing's disease and acromegaly (21, 22).
+In acromegaly, pasireotide LAR is indicated for patients that have failed previous therapy with SST2-specific drugs, such as octreotide and lanreotide.
 When compared with the SST2-specific agents, switching to pasireotide has been shown to improve control of acromegaly in resistant patients (23).
 Patients with germline AIP mutations are one of the few well-characterized forms of SST2-specific SSA resistance in acromegaly and such patients can have the dual problem of incomplete hormonal control and a lack of clinically meaningful pituitary tumor shrinkage (9).
-To date, however, there has been no information on the use of pasireotide LAR in treating patients with octreotide/lanreotide resistance due to germline AIP mutations.
-Here we show that long term pasireotide LAR treatment can provide control of GH, IGF-1 and induce significant tumor shrinkage in two unrelated AIP mutated acromegaly cases treated for six to 11 years.
+To date, however, there has been no specific information on the use of pasireotide LAR in treating patients with octreotide/lanreotide resistance due to germline AIP mutations.

+Here, we show that long-term pasireotide LAR treatment can provide control of GH, IGF-1 and induce significant tumor shrinkage in two unrelated AIP-mutated acromegaly cases treated for 6-11 years.
 The clinical experience in these two cases mirrors that of good responders to pasireotide LAR from clinical trials.
 Insufficient hormonal control with octreotide/lanreotide in acromegaly can be improved by switching to pasireotide, as was seen in Patient 1.
 He was left with an unresectable residue postoperatively, which proved resistant to octreotide and lanreotide depots.
 In parallel with the hormonal control under pasireotide LAR, tumor shrinkage also occurred over the long term.
-Despite withdrawal of pasireotide LAR for more than one year, tumor tissue has not regrown.
-Given that hormonal control has also remained while off pasireotide LAR, it suggests that the residue has undergone involution.
-Patient 1 was never treated with radiotherapy, so the most likely explanation currently is that chronic pasireotide LAR was responsible.
-The mechanism by which this involution occurred is unknown but we suggest that activation of SST5-predominant anti-proliferative and pro-apoptotic pathways as seen in corticotropes could also be involved in somatotropinomas with disordered AIP function (24, 25).
-Patient 2 has had a shorter duration of pasireotide LAR treatment overall, but as seen in Figure 3, continuing treatment over six years led to very marked tumor shrinkage and long term IGF-1 control.
-In both of the cases described here, the pasireotide-induced tumor shrinkage occurred in difficult to reach regions, which is a clinically meaningful benefit.
+Despite withdrawal of pasireotide LAR for more than 18 months, tumor tissue has not regrown.
+Given that hormonal control has also endured while off pasireotide LAR, it suggests that the residue has undergone involution.
+Patient 1 was never treated with radiotherapy, so the most